Bull Nakano: Consejo Mundial de Lucha Libre (1992–1993)

 After she stopped working for AJW, Nakano traveled to Mexico in June 1992, where she was a finalist in a 12-woman battle royal and later defeated Lola González to become Consejo Mundial de Lucha Libre's first World Women's Champion.
 She lost the title to Xóchitl Hamada in March 1993.

 World Wrestling Federation (1994–1995)

 She then made her way to the United States and competed for the World Wrestling Federation (WWF) once again.
 Debuting as an associate of Luna Vachon, Nakano competed against the WWF Women's Champion, Alundra Blayze in August 1994 at SummerSlam, but failed to win the title.
-Nakano eventually defeated Blayze for the title on November 20, 1994 in Tokyo at the Big Egg Wrestling Universe event.
-Nakano held the title for approximately five months, until losing it back to Blayze on the April 3, 1995 episode of Raw ending her reign at 134 days.
-The WWF had planned on bringing in Bertha Faye to feud with Nakano while Blayze got plastic surgery on her nose and breasts, but Nakano was found in possession of cocaine and quickly fired from the company.
+Nakano eventually defeated Blayze for the title on November 20, 1994, in Tokyo at the Big Egg Wrestling Universe event.
+Among her defenses was a victory over Kyoko Inoue in March 1995 in the semi-main event of AJW's Wrestling Queendom Victory show.
+Nakano's title run lasted for approximately five months, until she lost it back to Blayze on the April 3, 1995, episode of Raw (in a match taped weeks prior) ending her reign at 134 days.
+The rematch occurred in the wake of Wrestlemania XI the night before.
+The WWF had planned on bringing in Bertha Faye to feud with Nakano while Blayze got plastic surgery on her nose and breasts.

+It would be her last match in the company, having been released soon after for allegedly being found in possession of cocaine.